University of Otago: Robertson Library

 The Robertson Library is the university's education library and is jointly run by the University of Otago's College of Education and Otago Polytechnic, which is also located near the university's Dunedin campus.

 Other libraries

 The Wellington Medical and Health Sciences Library and the Canterbury Medical Library provide services to University of Otago students and staff, and the staff of the local District Health Boards.
 The university's Southland Campus also has a library.

 Organisation and administration

+Organisation

 The university is divided into four academic divisions: